sperrys/Chateau/README.md

 	- `"content"`

 Response:
-	- If successful, `"type": "SingleMessageResponse", "status": 200`
+	- If successful, `"type": "SingleMessageRecvResponse", "status": 200`, and `"sender"` and `"content"` goes to whoever gets the message.
+"SingleMessageSendRespinse" with "status" to whoever sent the message.

 	- If failure, `"type": ErrorResponse, "status": 200`